|Values are valid only on day of printing.|

-Confirming drug exposure involving amphetamines such as amphetamine and methamphetamine, phentermine, methylenedioxyamphetamine (MDA), methylenedioxymethamphetamine (MDMA), and methylenediaoxyethylamphetamine (MDEA).
-MDA is a metabolite of MDMA and MDEA.
+Confirming drug exposure involving amphetamines such as amphetamine and methamphetamine, phentermine, methylenedioxyamphetamine (MDA), methylenedioxymethamphetamine (MDMA), and methylenediaoxyethylamphetamine (MDEA)

 Amphetamines are sympathomimetic amines that stimulate the central nervous system activity and, in part, suppress the appetite.
 Phentermine, amphetamine, and methamphetamine are prescription drugs for weight loss.
 All of the other amphetamines are Class I (distribution prohibited) compounds.
 In addition to their medical use as anorectic drugs, they are used in the treatment of narcolepsy, attention-deficit disorder/attention-deficit hyperactivity disorder and minimal brain dysfunction.